innoq/iQpdfutil/README.md

 ## Getting Started

-If there is no distribution:
+Fetch the latest release from: https://github.com/innoq/iQpdfutil/releases/latest

+1. unzip it to a folder
+2. cd into extracted folder iq-pdfutil-VERSION/
+3. Integrate it into your environment as you like.
+E.g. add the new folder to your path, or build a symbolic link from somewhere to the shell-script.
+E.g.:

+  sudo ln -s /usr/local/bin/iQpdfutil iQpdfutil

+Build a distribution yourself:

 1. clone the repo
 2. run mvn install
 3. run mvn assembly:single
 4. take the built distribution from target/iq-pdfutil-VERSION-distribution.zip

-If you've got a distribution:

-1. unzip it to a folder
-2. cd into extracted folder iq-pdfutil-VERSION/

-Optional:

-Integrate it into your environment as you like.
-E.g. add the new folder to your path, or build a symbolic link from somewhere to the shell-script.

-And then ...

 ## Using the pdf-utility